telerik/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### draggable.placeholder `Function | String | jQuery`

 Provides a way for customization of the ListBox item placeholder.
 If a function is supplied, it receives one argument - the draggable element's jQuery object.
-If placeholder function is not provided the widget will clone dragged item, remove its ID attribute, set its visibility to hidden and use it as a placeholder.
+If placeholder is not provided the widget will clone dragged item, remove its ID attribute, set its visibility to hidden and use it as a placeholder.

 > **Important:** The placeholder element is appended to the ListBox widget container.